blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 > 💡 Tip: Mithril creates the db/ directory in your current folder.
 In our case, the `mithril` folder we created.

-First we run the following to get the current list of snapshots
+First, we run the following to get the current list of snapshots

 ```
 ./mithril-client cardano-db snapshot list